California – it’s about to get personal…

 The CCPA is focused mainly on protecting consumers from companies profiting from the sale of personal information without their knowledge or consent.
 Some might refer to CCPA it as ‘mini-GDPR’ as it constitutes only a small portion of the wide GDPR privacy regulation.
-Still, there are obvious similarities, though still not nearly as demanding.
+Still, there are obvious similarities, though not nearly as demanding.

 What are the similarities?

 The CCPA essentially cover the following requirement that are close to congruent with GDPR:

 - Right of Access